-The main reason for this is because many enterprises regard their customer data, which in some cases can include decades of customer data, as an asset that has considerable value.
+The main reason is that many enterprises regard their customer data, which can sometimes include decades of customer data, as an asset with considerable value.
 In some cases, the customer data may be the main asset that the organisation has.
-Given that, it is easy to see why putting this asset in a third-party system is something that many of them are not prepared to do.
-This is particularly true of financial services businesses such as banks and insurance companies that in addition to being reluctant to outsource their customer data may also have regulatory reasons for not being able to.
+Given that, it is easy to see why putting this asset in a third-party system is something many must prepare to do.
+This is particularly true of financial services businesses such as banks and insurance companies that, in addition to being reluctant to outsource their customer data, may also have regulatory reasons for needing help to do so.

 In these scenarios building your own CDP can seem like the only option despite the cost of not just building it but also maintaining it and keeping it in sync with an enterprise’s data sources and marketing/experience stack.
-However, it has all of the usual disadvantages that in house solutions tend to have like:
+However, it has all of the usual disadvantages that in-house solutions tend to have, such as:

 - Increasing cost to maintain the CDP over time

 - Detailed knowledge of the system is contained with a few key people, which is lost when they leave the organisation